kubernetes-retired/service-catalog/docs/auth.md

 Options passed to the Helm chart take the base64-encoded contents of the files.

-If you wish to run without client certificate authentication or requestheader authentication, you can pass the `--authentication-skip-lookup` flag, and skip directly to step 4 below.

-Otherwise, the bare minimum for running a service catalog API server
+In order to run the service catalog API server with a full authentication and authorization setup, refer to the following stesp:
-requires:

 1. Ensure that you have a ConfigMap in the `kube-system` namespace named `extensions-apiserver-authentication`.
 If not, simply follow the "if